vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

-b# Virtual Container Host Deployment Options
+# Virtual Container Host Deployment Options

 The command line utility for vSphere Integrated Containers, `vic-machine`, provides a `create` command that has options to allow you to customize the deployment of a virtual container host to correspond to your vSphere environment.